-And, although it’s one of the more overlooked walks in Limerick, it’s well worth a bash if you’re used to long-distance trails.
+And, although it’s one of the more overlooked walks near Limerick, it’s well worth a bash if you’re used to long-distance trails.

 In the guide below, you’ll find info on everything from parking and the trail to what to look out for.
 Dive on in!

 Some quick need-to-knows about the Keeper Hill Walk

 Before you scroll down to the overview of the trail, it’s worth taking 30 seconds to familiarise yourself with the points below, first: